marcelzwiers/fmriprep_sub/README.rst

    :alt: HPC resource usage histograms

 Conclusions on fmriprep v20.2.1 multi-threading:
- - The memory usage is largely independent of the number of compute threads
  - The speed increase is not very significant when increasing the number of compute threads above 3
+ - The memory usage increases linearly(?) with the number of compute threads, but is more variable with more threads
  - The majority of jobs require a comparable walltime and memory, but some jobs take much longer or require more memory.
 NB: the spread of the distributions is increased by the heterogeneity of the DCCN compute cluster and occasional inconsistencies (repeats) in the data acquisition in certain (heavily moving) participants